kubernetes-sigs/kind/site/content/docs/contributing/project-structure.md

 [kind/pkg/cluster/config](https://sigs.k8s.io/kind/pkg/cluster/config).
 In this directory, currently, you will see two subdirectories:
 [v1alpha2][v1alpha2] and [v1alpha3][v1alpha3].
-Each of these subdirectories correspond to a version of kind’s cluster configuration.
+Each of these subdirectories corresponds to a version of kind’s cluster configuration.

 One of the concerns with versioned configurations is enabling the project to be compatible with old schema versions.
 With this in mind, [kind/pkg/cluster/config](https://sigs.k8s.io/kind/pkg/cluster/config) contains the internal configuration fields